 The Department of Anthropology at Georgia State University offers Bachelor of Arts and Master of Arts degrees in Anthropology.
 The program provides rigorous training in anthropological research methods, theories, and skills on such topics as human evolution, urban processes, social marginality, and cultural politics.
-Organized on the principle that human problems must be understood in their historical, political-economic, and sociocultural contexts, the program emphasizes anthropological praxis, politically responsible research, instruction, and service.
-Graduate students select a thesis or a capstone option; focus on biological, archaeological, cultural and linguistic anthropology; and conduct empirical research independently or in collaboration with faculty.
-All students may complete an internship or a practicum informed by each of the sub-disciplines, and in a variety of settings including public health, education, development, and cultural resource management in metropolitan Atlanta.
+Organized on the principle that human problems must be understood in their historical, political-economic, and sociocultural contexts, the program emphasizes anthropological praxis and politically responsible research, instruction, and service.
+Graduate students select a thesis or a capstone option; focus on biological, archaeological, cultural and/or linguistic anthropology; and conduct empirical research independently or in collaboration with faculty.
+All students have the option to complete an internship informed by their academic work, and these take place a variety of metropolitan Atlanta settings including public health, education, development, and cultural resource management.

 The anthropology program has research and instructional laboratories for biological, sociocultural, and archaeological anthropology and other research and instruction space for special projects.